RoGUENeRF: A Robust Geometry-Consistent Universal Enhancer for NeRF: Results

 \subsection{Baseline Methods}

 To demonstrate the general applicability of our proposed enhancer, we extensively evaluate our method using six different baseline NeRF methods which together represent the evolution of neural rendering over the last few years.
 These include the current state-of-the-art with respect to image fidelity (MipNeRF360 \cite{barron22}, ZipNeRF \cite{barron23}), training speed (Nerfacto \cite{tancik23}, NeuS2++ an unbounded variant of NeuS2 \cite{wang22-neus2}) and older seminal works (NeRF \cite{mildenhall20}, TensoRF \cite{chen22}).
-We also compare to state-of-the-art NeRF enhancers including Boosting View Synthesis \cite{rong22}, NeRFLiX \cite{zhou23} and NeRFLiX++ \cite{zhou23pami}, an extension of NeRFLiX using a GAN-based degradation simulator.
-As there is no available code, we report results directly from the original works for \cite{rong22} and \cite{zhou23pami}.
-For each dataset, we report results averaged across all scenes in Table \ref{table:all-results}, and provide a scene by scene breakdown of each method for the LLFF and 360v2 datasets in the supplementary.
+We compare to state-of-the-art NeRF enhancers including Boosting View Synthesis \cite{rong22}, NeRFLiX \cite{zhou23} and NeRFLiX++ \cite{zhou23pami}, an extension of NeRFLiX using a GAN-based degradation simulator.
+For each dataset, we report results averaged across all scenes in Table \ref{table:all-results}.
+We provide per-scene results of each method and also compare to AligNeRF \cite{jiang23} on outdoor scenes in the supplementary.
+As there is no available code, we report results directly from the original works for \cite{jiang23}, \cite{rong22} and \cite{zhou23pami}.